 - 1. Equal Opportunity.
-All qualified attorneys are encouraged to apply for CJA Panel membership.
-The CJA Panel Committee shall not discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, national origin, gender identity, sexual orientation, age, religion, or disability. - 2.
+All qualified attorneys are encouraged to apply for CJA Panel membership. - 2.
 Application.
 Applications for CJA Panel membership are available on the District Court and Federal Defenders' websites.
 Applications must be submitted to the Court by December 31 of each year.
 Unless exigent circumstances exist, the CJA Panel Committee will meet in January to review applications. - 3.
 Eligibility for Non-Capital CJA Panel.
-Applicants must: - a.
-Unless otherwise approved by the Court, be members in good standing of The United States District Court for the Eastern District of Washington.
-The Court can permit Panel members who are attorneys in good standing from other district courts or state bars to expand the applicant pool.
-The attorney must apply to be a Panel member through the Court's regular CJA Panel member application process.
-In such cases, the pro hac vice requirements under LCivR 83.2(c)(3) are waived.
-Panel members assigned exclusively to appeals need not be members of the bar of the Eastern District of Washington, provided they are admitted to and in good standing with the Ninth Circuit Court of Appeals; - except for Appellate or Capital Panel members, maintain a primary, satellite, or shared office in the Eastern District of Washington or Northern Idaho; - c. possess strong litigation and writing skills; - d. demonstrate proficiency with the Bail Reform Act, Recommendations for Electronically Stored Information Discovery Production in Federal Criminal Cases (ESI Protocol), Federal Rules of Evidence, Federal Rules of Criminal Procedure, Federal Rules of Appellate Procedure, United States Sentencing Guidelines, federal sentencing procedures, and this District's Local Rules; - e. have the training and ability to manage and effectively utilize electronic case presentation equipment and software in the courtroom and manage electronic discovery; - f. have significant experience representing persons charged with serious criminal offenses and demonstrate a commitment to the defense of people who lack the financial means to hire an attorney;
+Applicants must: - Unless otherwise approved by the Court, be members in good standing of The United States District Court for the Eastern District of Washington.
+Panel members assigned exclusively to

-- g. at a minimum, have practiced law for at least three years; - h. have tried at least two felony jury cases to verdict in either state or federal court (alternatively, an applicant must have appeared as defense counsel of record in at least two federal felony cases from initial appearance or arraignment through sentencing and have other significant litigation experience as determined by the CJA Panel Committee); and - i. not be actively engaged in the prosecution of any criminal charges by, or on behalf of, a state, county, city, or other entity with authority to prosecute criminal offenses.
+- appeals need not be members of the bar of the Eastern District of Washington, provided they are admitted to and in good standing with the Ninth Circuit Court of Appeals; - except for Appellate or Capital Panel members, maintain a primary, satellite, or shared office in the Eastern District of Washington or Northern Idaho; - c. possess strong litigation and writing skills; - d. demonstrate proficiency with the Bail Reform Act, Recommendations for Electronically Stored Information Discovery Production in Federal Criminal Cases (ESI Protocol), Federal Rules of Evidence, Federal Rules of Criminal Procedure, Federal Rules of Appellate Procedure, United States Sentencing Guidelines, federal sentencing procedures, and this District's Local Rules; - e. have the training and ability to manage and effectively utilize electronic case presentation equipment and software in the courtroom and manage electronic discovery; - f. have significant experience representing persons charged with serious criminal offenses and demonstrate a commitment to the defense of people who lack the financial means to hire an attorney; - g. at a minimum, have practiced law for at least three years; - h. have tried at least two felony jury cases to verdict in either state or federal court (alternatively, an applicant must have appeared as defense counsel of record in at least two federal felony cases from initial appearance or arraignment through sentencing and have other significant litigation experience as determined by the CJA Panel Committee); and - not be actively engaged in the prosecution of any criminal charges by, or on behalf of, a state, county, city, or other entity with authority to prosecute criminal offenses.